felipegutierrez/explore-akka-grpc-kubernetes/README.md

 # Akka gRPC Kubernetes

 This is an example of an [Akka HTTP](https://doc.akka.io/docs/akka-http/current) application communicating with an [Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) application inside of Kubernetes.
 The Akka HTTP application discovers the Akka gRPC application using [Akka Discovery](https://developer.lightbend.com/docs/akka-management/current/discovery.html).
 It uses the `akka-dns` mechanism which relies on the `SRV` records created by kubernetes.

-## Docker images

 The docker images [felipeogutierrez/grpcservice](https://hub.docker.com/repository/docker/felipeogutierrez/grpcservice) and [felipeogutierrez/httptogrpc](https://hub.docker.com/repository/docker/felipeogutierrez/httptogrpc) are available at Docker Hub.
 They are push automatically by Travis-CI when new code is committed to github.

 ### Running